+(a) General.
+The HA must ensure that the IEP Team for each child with a disability includes--

+- (1) The parents of the child; - (2) Not less than one regular education teacher of the child (if the child is, or may be, participating in the regular education environment):

+See TAC §89.1050 below.

+Efforts should be made to ensure that the general education representative to the ARD committee be a professional who has contact with the student either daily or weekly and thus has direct knowledge of the student.
+Efforts may include:

-- (a) General.
-The HA must ensure that the IEP Team for each child with a disability includes-- - (1) The parents of the child: - (2) Not less than one regular education teacher of the child (if the child is, or may be, participating in the regular education environment); see TAC §89.1050 below - (3) Not less than one special education teacher of the child, or where appropriate, not less then one special education provider of the child; - (4) A representative of the HA who- - (i) Is qualified to provide, or supervise the provision of, specially designed instruction to meet the unique needs of children with disabilities; - (ii) Is knowledgeable about the general education curriculum; and - (iii) Is knowledgeable about the availability of resources of the HA.
+- Selecting a teacher who provides academic instruction at some point in the student's schedule - Selecting a teacher who provides instruction in physical education or a related arts area - Selecting a teacher who provides intervention support - Selecting a teacher who provides instruction in an elective area - (3) Not less than one special education teacher of the child, or where appropriate, not less then one special education provider of the child;

+- (i) Is qualified to provide, or supervise the provision of, specially designed instruction to meet the unique needs of children with disabilities; - (ii) Is knowledgeable about the general education curriculum; and - (iii) Is knowledgeable about the availability of resources of the HA.